The Exploration Company: Developmental flights

 The Exploration Company developed two smaller-scale demonstrators.
 The first, nicknamed Bikini, is a capsule 60 centimeters in diameter weighing approximately 40 kilograms.
 It was launched on the inaugural flight of Ariane 6 to validate the general profile of the capsule and thermal protection but it never reentered as the upper stage failed to deorbit.

 The second demonstrator, named Mission Possible, was a larger capsule measuring 2.5 m in diameter and weighing 1,600 kg, capable of carrying 300 kg of payload (reserved by the European Space Agency, the French CNES, and German DLR).
-Intended to validate a more controlled reentry with propulsion and landing via parachute, it was launched by the Falcon 9 rideshare mission Transporter-14 in June 2025, operated nominally in orbit, re-entered the atmosphere, and re-established communication after the expected re-entry blackout.
+Intended to validate a more controlled reentry with propulsion and landing via parachute, it was launched by the Falcon 9 rideshare mission Transporter-14 in June 2025, operated nominally in orbit, re-entered the atmosphere, and re-established communication after the expected reentry blackout.
 However, communication with the capsule was lost before expected splash down.
 The company plans to re-fly the mission.

-The full-scale version, named Mission Odyssey, was planned to fly in 2026.
+As of 2023, the full-scale version, named Mission Odyssey, was planned to fly in 2026.
+In November 2025, just before the ESA ministerial council expected to make a decision about further funding for the LEO Cargo Return Service (LCRS) initiative, TEC's CEO Hélène Huby said that with ESA funding, the company can perform the full-scale demonstration mission by 2028.

-Nyx Cislunar spacecraft
+Nyx Cislunar

 The Nyx Cislunar vehicle, of similar design to Nyx Earth, is proposed to deliver up to 5,000 kg to lunar orbit and up to 2,000 kg back to Earth.

-Nyx Moon spacecraft
+Nyx Moon

 The Nyx Moon lunar lander, of simple cylindrical design without the re-entry capsule, is proposed to deliver cargo to lunar surface.
 It will use the company's GOX/GCH_{4}-powered Breeze thrusters.
 This engine was test fired for the first time in July 2025.
 As of 2024, the maiden flight of Nyx Moon was expected to take place in 2028.

+Oura

+TEC is developing the Oura spacecraft designed to dock with and refuel satellites in orbit.
+The project is supported by ESA's In-Space Proof-of-Concepts (InSPoC) initiative, part of Future Launchers Preparatory Programme (FLPP).
+Its first launch is planned for 2028.